go-swagger/go-swagger/docs/use/template_layout.md

-dasherize | convert to lowercase and separates words with a dash; someLongName becomes some-long-name pluralizeFirstWord | pluralizes the first word of a sentence json | converts the argument to compact json prettyjson | converts the argument to pretty printed json stripPackage | strips the package name from an identifier upper | converts the string to upper case contains | for use in conditions, returns true when the second argument is contained in the first argument, the first argument is a list of strings
+dasherize | convert to lowercase and separates words with a dash; someLongName becomes some-long-name pluralizeFirstWord | pluralizes the first word of a sentence json | converts the argument to compact json prettyjson | converts the argument to pretty-printed json stripPackage | strips the package name from an identifier upper | converts the string to upper case contains | for use in conditions, returns true when the second argument is contained in the first argument, the first argument is a list of strings